facebook/react-native-website/docs/debugging.md

 ## Safari Developer Tools

-You can use Safari to debug the iOS version of your app.
+You can use Safari to debug the iOS version of your app when using JSC.

 - On a physical device go to: `Settings → Safari → Advanced → Make sure "Web Inspector" is turned on` (This step is not needed on the Simulator)
 - On your Mac enable Develop menu in Safari: `Preferences → Advanced → Select "Show Develop menu in menu bar"`